muze-interactive/practice-rig-setups/README.md

 ### Tradeoffs

--   The flexibility aspect also means the DAW integration might change dependent on where to tap off of the signal chain (could be the HX Stomp USB, SanAmp DI, etc).
+-   The flexibility aspect also means the DAW integration might change dependent on where to tap off of the signal chain (could be the HX Stomp USB, EBS Microbass/DI, SansAmp DI, etc).
 -   Small wattage for practice amp, may not be suitable for jamming in large practice venue.